Mexican search-and-rescue team on hold near Florida high-rise disaster

-SURFSIDE, Fl., June 30 (Reuters) - Seven Mexican search-and-rescue volunteers who flew to Florida to help after a residential high-rise near Miami collapsed have been barred from the disaster site because of U.S. restrictions.
+SURFSIDE, Fl.
+(Reuters) -Seven Mexican search-and-rescue volunteers who flew to Florida to help after a residential high-rise near Miami collapsed have been barred from the disaster site because of U.S. restrictions.

 A number of Mexican search-and-rescue groups called ‘topos’ - which means ‘moles’ - emerged from local rescue efforts after the devastating 1985 earthquake that hit Mexico City.
 Since then, Mexican teams have responded to disasters around the world.